coryhouse/shell/README.md

 - [ ] Convert webpack config to TypeScript
 - [ ] Read remote config in webpack config
 - [ ] Implement remote registry.
-- [ ] Eliminate need for importing React
 - [ ] Unify remote props via common type
 - [ ] Each remote provides a manifest file that contains meta about its props and how to import it.
 Or, each remote's types be read or generated?
 - [ ] Shared webpack/esbuild config